Visiting and keeping in touch during the Coronavirus pandemic

 - Patients may be accompanied where appropriate and necessary to assist their communication and/or to meet their health, religious or spiritual care needs.

-- A face mask or face covering must be worn at the hospital at all times.
-Please note that if you are unable to wear a face mask or covering you will not be permitted to visit any patients in any of our hospitals.
-The only excpetion to this will be if you are visiting a patient at the end of their life.
+- A face covering must be worn at the hospital at all times.
+Please note that if you are unable to wear a face covering you will not be permitted to visit any patients in any of our hospitals.
+The only exception to this will be if you are visiting a patient at the end of their life and have medical exemption from wearing a face covering.

 - You may have to wait to gain access to the ward if high numbers of visitors are present.